hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 }
 ```

 These attributes are the properties you would find in the rendered CloudFormation schema of that resource.
-You can also look at the [CloudFormation docs for an `AWS::DynamoDB::Table` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html) and can find the same attributes there.
+You can also find the same attributes in the [CloudFormation docs for an `AWS::DynamoDB::Table` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dynamodb-table.html).
+### Create Mappings

-The next step is to write code that maps those attributes to a format that matches the Terraform resource for an AWS DynamoDBTable.
+Write code that maps all attributes to a format that matches the Terraform resource for an AWS DynamoDBTable.
 For the target schema, you can either look at the [docs on the Terraform Registry](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/dynamodb_table) or at the code of the `DynamoDB.DynamodbTableConfig` you will supply to the resource upon creation.

-The logged `props` show that you need to support at least setting these attributes and that you need to make sure they appear in the resulting CDK for Terraform resources:
+The logged `props` show that you need to support at least setting these attributes and that you need to make sure they appear in the resulting CDKTF resources:

 ```js
 {